 From 5-6 November 2013, the U.S. DOI convened its seventh meeting of the USEITI MSG.
 The meeting discussed public input received regarding the published draft of the United States EITI candidacy application.
-The USEITI MSG committed to publish a final draft application incorporating public input prior to their eighth meeting in December 2013.594
+The USEITI MSG committed to publish a final draft application incorporating public input prior to their eighth meeting in December 2013.

 On 6 December 2013, the U.S. Government released its second Open Government Partnership (OGP) National Action Plan.
-The plan establishes a timeframe which commits the U.S. Government to publish its first USEITI report by 2015; achieve EITI compliant status by 2016595; unilaterally disclose all U.S. DOI receipts of extractive revenues in the USEITI report; create a process to discuss timber revenues in the future; and launch an improved Data.gov website which will centralize and index data produced by all federal agencies - including the DOI - into a single accessible catalog.
-597
+The plan establishes a timeframe which commits the U.S. Government to publish its first USEITI report by 2015; achieve EITI compliant status by 2016; unilaterally disclose all U.S. DOI receipts of extractive revenues in the USEITI report; create a process to discuss timber revenues in the future; and launch an improved Data.gov website which will centralize and index data produced by all federal agencies - including the DOI - into a single accessible catalog.

 On 11 December 2013, the USEITI MSG voted to approve a finalized EITI candidacy application.
 The final application defined the scope of the USEITI report, which the U.S. Government has committed to publishing by 2015.
 The report will disclose and reconcile payment information for firms extracting, "oil, gas, coal, other leasable minerals, and non-fuel minerals (such as hard rock, sand, and gravel), geothermal, solar, and wind."
-The finalized http://www.doi.gov/eiti/FACA/upload/USEITI-MSG-Sept-10-2013-DRAFT-Mtg-Minutes.pdf.
-594 United States Extractive Industries Transparency Initiative Multi-Stakeholder Group Advisory Committee Meeting September 10 2013 Summary of Proceedings, U.S. Department of the Interior (Washington DC) 10 September 2013.
-Date of Access: 18 December 2013.
+The finalized application also clarifies that the U.S. DOI will unilaterally disclose revenues from all commodities above, "disaggregated by commodity, company, revenue stream, and by project..." in its USEITI report, as well as publish details of material and revenue transfers associated with the extractive sector between U.S. federal and state governments.